 Ceramic Knuckle Band Heaters are used for applications that require higher temperatures than that of a mica band heater.
 The ceramic knuckle heaters are capable of reaching temperatures of up to 450°C.

-Please provide the following information when sending us your enquiry: Inside Diameter, Length, Voltage, Wattage, Lead Length, Lead Type and the position of which they exit the heater.
+Please provide the following information when sending us your enquiry: Quantity, Inside Diameter, Width, Voltage, Wattage, Lead Length, Lead Type and the position of which they exit the heater.

 - Rubber Moulding

 - Plastic Process Machinery